tomprimozic/type-systems/algorithm_w/README.md

 be equal.
 Type constants unify with identical type constants, and arrow types and other structured types are unified by unifying each of their components.
-After first performing an "occurs check", unbound type variables can be unified with any type by replacing their reference by a link pointing to the other type.
+After first performing an "occurs check", unbound type variables can be unified with any type by replacing their reference with a link pointing to the other type.

 The function `occurs_check_adjust_levels` makes sure that the type variable being unified doesn't occur within the type it is being unified with.
 This prevents the algorithm from